CESNET/ndk-core/doc/testing.rst

 Testing R/W access to the scratch registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The NDK firmware implements 64 32-bit scratch registers for testing purposes.
-Like other parts of the firmware, they are accessible via the :ref:`MI bus <ndk_intel_mi>`.
+Like other parts of the firmware, they are accessible via the :ref:`MI bus <ndk_mi>`.
 This address space is (among other things) stored in the :ref:`DeviceTree <ndk_devtree>`.
 The `nfb-bus tool <https://cesnet.github.io/ndk-sw/tools/nfb-bus.html>`_ can be used for easy R/W access to any register in the firmware that is mapped to the MI bus.
 The following example shows how to:

 - read the first scratch register (the offset is 0x0 in the byte format) in the MI TEST SPACE component (selected using the DeviceTree path),
 - write a new value (0x42) to it, and